 There are a few conditions though.
 Among them,

 The weather absolutely cannot be cloudy or drizzly which could result in indistinct visibility.
-If your visit to the Key West was during a rainy season, then please kiss goodbye towards your view of the horizon.
+If your visit to the Key West is during a rainy season, please kiss goodbye towards your view of the horizon.
 Making sure that the weather is clear and stark is of utmost importance.

 Time of the Day

 Choosing the right time of the day is also an essential aspect of nailing that Cuban view.
 For the ideal view, one must get into it right before sunset.

 You will need a telescope or binoculars.
 As Cuba is only 90 miles south of Key West, with a high-powered telescope, your shots at viewing the streets and lights of Havana might not be an impossibility.